miquelladeboer/dataflowdiagnostics/README.md

 * Load data directly into a Power BI Report

 # Load Data into CDS entity and build Power BI report
+First, we are going to create a new table into CDS.
+This table will collect all the metadata from the dataflow run.
+For every refresh of a dataflow, we add a record to this table.
+We can run multiple dataflows all to the same table.
+When we have build the table, we can connect the .pbix file to the CDS entity.

 ARCHITECTURE PICTURE